POEMMA's Target of Opportunity Sensitivity to Cosmic Neutrino Transient Sources: POEMMA's Effective Area, Exposure, and Sensitivity

 Finally, the detection probability is approximated by

-in terms of the Heaviside function $H(x)$:
+in terms of the Heaviside function, $H(x)$:

 The number of PEs, $N_{\rm PE}$, is determined from a model of the photon density from the \taon induced air showers as a function of shower energy (where $E_{\rm shr}=0.5 E_\tau$), decay altitude, and $\beta_{\rm tr}$, multiplied by the collecting area of each detector and the quantum efficiency for photo-detection.
 The $N_{\rm PE}$ calculation depends on the Cherenkov signal intensity delivered to the POEMMA instruments, accounting for the effects of atmospheric attenuation.
-In this study, we use the same model for the atmospheric attenuation as in Ref.~\cite{Reno:2019jtr}.
-We use an optical collection area of $2.5$ m$^2$ and a quantum efficiency of $0.2$.
+In this study, we use the same model for the atmospheric attenuation as in Ref.~\cite{PhysRevD.100.063010}.
+We use an

+optical collection area of $2.5$ m$^2$ and a quantum efficiency of $0.2$.
 Figures~\ref{fig:Cang} and \ref{fig:photd} in Appendix~\ref{app:a} show the effective Cherenkov angle and photon density as a function of elevation angle and altitude of \taon decay for $\beta_{\rm tr}\leq 40^\circ$.